-NRP contracts that may result in program income must contain language that specifically reserves that income for the future use of the neighborhood or NRP in accordance with the provisions of this policy.
-The contract provision(s) relating to program income must be approved by NRP.
+Contracts with NRP for any NRP funded program, project, service or activity that may result in program income must contain language that specifically reserves that income for the future use of the neighborhood or NRP in accordance with the provisions of this policy.
+Any contract provision(s) relating to program income must be approved by NRP.

-NRP contracts may only specify that NRP program income will be:
+Contracts that will result in the expenditure of NRP funds will specify that NRP program income will only be:

-- 1. Used to pay contractor costs incurred under that specific NRP contract; - 2.
-Used to pay costs directly associated with the NRP activity generating the program income; - 3.
-Held in an account until such time as there are sufficient funds to reinvest under the terms of that specific contract, and; - 4.
-Held in an account until such time as the neighborhood requests that the accumulated funds be allocated or reallocated to other approved NRP activities. - 5.
+- 1. Used to pay contractor costs incurred under that specific contract; - 2.
+Used to pay costs directly associated with the NRP program, project, service or activity generating the program income; - 3.
+Held in an account until such time as there are sufficient funds to reinvest under the terms of that specific contract; - 4.
+Held in an account until such time as the neighborhood requests that the accumulated funds be allocated or reallocated to other approved NRP activities, or - 5.
 Used to support programs, projects, services and activities that qualify as "NRP eligible" under the NRP Law.